CS 130A (Fall 2009)

 • News

-• Discussion sessions starts on Friday September 25, 2009.
+• Discussion sessions will be on Wednesdays and the lectures will be on Mondays, Tuesdays and Thursday.
+Discussion sessions start this week (Wednesday June 24, 2015).
 It is very important that you attend all the Lectures and Discussion Sessions.
 It is very important that you attend all the Lectures and Discussion Sessions.

 • Topics covered so far: